pwdd/pwdd.github.io/_posts/2016-09-07-running-shell-commands-with-clojure.md

 We then get the `:out` from that.
 It will give us some extra new lines, and calling `print` on it, with an empty space, avoids this to happen.

 This of course will not work in Windows command line.

-This is the final function that clears the screen and quits the game:
+Here is the final function that clears the screen and quits the game:

 ```clojure
 (defn clear-and-quit